A breast infection is an infection in the tissue of the breast.

 The condition usually clears quickly with antibiotic therapy.

 In severe infections, an abscess may develop.
 Abscesses need to be drained, either as an office procedure or with surgery.
 Women with abscesses may be told to temporarily stop breastfeeding.

 When to Contact a Medical Professional

-- Any portion of the breast tissue becomes reddened, tender, swollen, or hot
+- Any portion of your breast tissue becomes reddened, tender, swollen, or hot

 - You are breastfeeding and develop a high fever

-- The lymph nodes in the armpit become tender or swollen
+- The lymph nodes in your armpit become tender or swollen

 The following may help reduce the risk of breast infections: